We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 The bigger the problem and the better your solution for it, the more likely it is that your business idea is a good one.
 Conversely, if your business idea doesn’t solve a problem or meet a clear need, it might be time to rethink it.

-Once you’re confident that your business idea is robust and solves a genuine problem, it’s time to look at turning it into reality.
+Once you’re confident that your business idea is robust and solves a genuine problem for an accessible market, it’s time to look at turning that idea into reality.

 2. Make a business plan